tslocum/sriracha/README.md

 Only Linux, FreeBSD and macOS are supported.

-Sriracha will eventually serve as a replacement for imageboards running [TinyIB](https://codeberg.org/tslocum/tinyib).

 ## Feature Parity with TinyIB

 - [ ] GIF, JPG, PNG, SWF, MP4 and WebM upload